ashkq/cloud-helpdesk-dashboard/README.md

 - 📊 Dashboard view with real-time counts
 - ☁️ Azure panel simulating virtual machine and storage status
 - ✅ Bootstrap 5 responsive design with styled alerts and badges
-- 🛡️ Deployed to Render for public access
+- 🛡️ Deployed to Replit for public access

 ---